16 Workplace Health and Well-being Ideas, Activities, and Initiatives for Any Budget

 People who aren’t used to eating healthy will typically need an incentive to do so.
 One big stereotype about health foods that deters people from buying them is their price.
 If you’ve ever been to a health food store, then you know that health foods are typically priced higher than foods at a local supermarket or restaurant.

 Therefore, employers need to make discounted health foods available for sale at work so that their employees will have healthier food options to choose from.

 This will also make health foods easier for the employees to purchase without forcing them to drive to a restaurant on their lunch break just to get them.
 Otherwise, they’ll likely just stay inside their work building and rely on unhealthy vending machines to supply them with food every time they feel hungry and need a quick bite to eat.

 If your company hires caterers that prepare meals for the employees in a cafeteria, then pay particular attention to the catering menu and the food choices that it has.
-Foods like hamburgers, fries, and pizza should be avoided altogether.
+Foods like hamburgers, fries, and pizza should be made available less often.